WordPress.com: Politics

-In August 2007, Adnan Oktar, a Turkish creationist, was able to get a Turkish court to block Internet access to WordPress.com for all of Turkey.
-His lawyers argued that blogs on WordPress.com contained libellous material on Oktar and his colleagues which WordPress.com staff was unwilling to remove.
+In August 2007, Adnan Oktar, a Turkish creationist, got a Turkish court to block Internet access to WordPress.com for all of Turkey.
+His lawyers argued that blogs on WordPress.com contained libelous material on Oktar and his colleagues which WordPress.com staff was unwilling to remove.

-Matt Mullenweg commented: "WordPress.com supports free speech and doesn't shut people down for 'uncomfortable thoughts and ideas, in fact, we're blocked in several countries because of that."
+In May 2009, WordPress.com was blocked by China's Golden Shield Project.

+WordPress placed a rainbow banner atop the WordPress Reader in June 2015, in celebration of the US Supreme Court ruling that same-sex marriage is a constitutional right.
+This was also done in advance of the Australian Marriage Law Postal Survey of 2017.

 In August 2018, WordPress.com began removing several pages that suggested the Sandy Hook Elementary School shooting was a hoax.